bitrix24/b24restdocs/api-reference/chats/widgets/placement-info.md

 {% note info %}

 The `ALL` option has the highest priority over all other options, so there is no point in listing other chat types along with it.
-If this happens, the values for specific chat types will be ignored.
-However, an incorrect value for any of the provided options will still result in an error during application registration.
+If this happens, the values of specific chat types will be ignored.
+However, an incorrect value for one of the passed options will still result in an error when registering the application.

 {% endnote %}

 - `role` – the user role for which this application will be displayed (by default, `USER` – available to everyone);
-- `extranet` – whether the application is available for [extranet users](https://helpdesk.bitrix24.com/open/18070866/) (by default, it is not).
+- `extranet` – whether the application is available for [extranet users](https://helpdesk.bitrix24.com/open/7215253/) (by default, no).